Creating the Perfect Presentation

 4. For example, you can accentuate numbers with charts.

-5. Add personality into posts by using icons to reduce and simplify the text.
+5. Add personality to posts by using icons to reduce and simplify the text.

 6. Icons can work like headings or subheadings.
 They allow your audience to scan content for the key points.